László Bölöni: Personal life

+Bölöni was born in Târgu Mureș, Romania, into an ethnic Hungarian family from Târnăveni.

 When Bölöni was 15, his father died of a stroke while watching him play from the stands.
 His father's death strongly affected him, but Bölöni was persuaded by his mother to continue playing football.
 She moved from their native city Târnăveni to Budapest sometime later in her life.
 During his time at Steaua București, Bölöni also worked as a dentist for six years; his daughter followed in his footsteps, and studied implantology in France.

 In 2021, he was hired by the Nemzeti Sport daily to analyze Hungary's matches at the UEFA Euro 2020, and in the same year revealed his support of the Székely Land football team.
 Nevertheless, after failed negotiations to take charge of the Romania national team in 2022, Bölöni expressed his regret for not being able to represent his country again.

 Bölöni holds Romanian, Hungarian and French nationalities.
 He acquired French nationality by naturalization on 7 July 1998.